slbailey/appalachia-radio/ARCHITECTURE.md

                     # Continue to other sinks
 ```

-### Frame-Based Buffer Management

-- **Frame Size**: Typically 4096-8192 bytes per frame (configurable)
-- **FMSink**: Synchronous frame writes (blocks until written to ALSA)
-  - No internal buffering - direct write to device
-  - Frame drops are fatal (indicates device problem)
-- **YouTubeSink**: Asynchronous frame writes with internal buffer
-  - Internal ring buffer (e.g., 1-2 seconds of audio)
-  - If buffer full, drop oldest frames (don't block mixer)
-  - Maintains quality when connected, degrades gracefully when disconnected
-- **Mixer**: Processes one frame at a time
-  - Receives frame from decoder → processes → outputs to all sinks
-  - No accumulation of full files in memory

 ---

-## DJ Integration Without Blocking
+## 9. DJ Integration Model (Non-Blocking, Plan-Per-Song)

-### Problem Statement
+### 9.1 Problem Statement

-In the current system, DJ logic is embedded in the music playback loop, causing:
-- Tight coupling between music and DJ systems
-- Blocking operations during DJ segment playback
-- Difficulty in extending DJ functionality

-### Solution: Event-Based Architecture

-DJ system operates independently and provides recommendations that the playout engine can accept or reject.
+DJ logic must not block music playback.
+Decisions should be fast (no file I/O in decision path) and recommendations should be optional (playout engine can accept/reject).

-### Design Pattern
+### 9.2 Design Pattern

 ```
 ┌──────────────┐